louisallerton/itoit-a1/_pages/home.md

 With that in mind, I'm here for a good time and will participate in any exciting project with deligence.
-Not the kind to rest at the peak, Im gonna make a mark.
+Not the kind to rest at the peak, I'm gonna make a mark.

 ### What You'll Find Here: